 A quotes list created by Lee Sonogan

-A Scottish philosopher from the 19th century who had a lot to say about history and theology!
+A Scottish philosopher from the 20th century who had a lot to say about history and theology!
 Political, ethically and meta credible like, he is still alive at the age of 91.
-Some of his honourable ideas include a revival of virtue ethics (For good or worse in the modern times), the rationality of predecessors in culture or traditions to the whole nature of the internal and external.
+Some of his honourable ideas include a revival of virtue ethics (For good or worse in modern times), the rationality of predecessors in culture or traditions to the whole nature of the internal and external.
 Even a fan of Fredrick Neichze but still highly critical.

 - “At the foundation of moral thinking lie beliefs in statements the truth of which no further reason can be given.” ― Alasdair C. MacIntyre, After Virtue: A Study in Moral Theory